 This is a certified program where students receive in-depth knowledge about power conversions.
 It covers various topics including converters, industrial electronics, electric motors, and electric power quality.

-This program is useful to managers, engineers, and those seeking a position in any power-conversion related industry.
+This certificate program is useful to managers, engineers, and those seeking a position in any power-conversion related industry.

 - Provider: University of Colorado Boulder